carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ![Cropped fields plot image](../fig/E07-02-fields.png) {: .output}
 ## Vector Metadata & Attributes
-When we import the vector dataset to Python (as our `fields` object) it comes in as a`GeoDataFrame`.
+When we import the vector dataset to Python (as our `fields` object) it comes in as a `GeoDataFrame`.
 The `read_file()` function also automatically stores geospatial information about the data.
-We are particularly interested in describing the format, CRS, extent, and other components of the vector data, and the attributes which describe properties associated with each individual vector object.
+We are particularly interested in describing the format, CRS, extent, and other components of the vector data, and the attributes which describe properties associated with each vector object.

 For example, we will explore